German cabinet signs off on minimum wage from 2015

 "It is, above all, good news for people who work hard but get such low wages that they can't live from them so I hope that with this pay package we will create more wage justice and that's good for cohesion in Germany overall," she added.

-The minister has reassured employers in sectors where seasonal work is common, such as agriculture, hotels and restaurants, by offering support to help them adjust to the minimum wage.
+The minister has reassured branches where seasonal work is common such as agriculture, hotels and restaurants, by offering support to help them adjust to the minimum wage.

 The Bundestag lower house of parliament is due to debate the law in June before passing it in July.
-The Bundesrat upper house is expected to wave it through after the summer break.
+The Bundesrat upper house is due to wave it through after the summer break.

-Employer lobbies say the plan will cost jobs and introduce too much regulation.
+Employer lobbies have denounced the plan, saying it would cost jobs and introduce too much regulation.

-But Nahles said: "We're not expecting any effects, be they positive or negative, on employment at the moment," pointing to Germany's previous experience with 13 sectoral minimum wages and the experience of other countries.

-Of the 28 states in the European Union, 21 have minimum wages.
-EU states without minimum wages tend to have smaller low-wage sectors than Germany and a bigger proportion of their workers are covered by collective wage deals between unions and employers.

 Slightly more than a tenth of workers in western Germany earn less than the proposed 8.50 euros an hour, compared with a quarter of workers in eastern Germany, according to data from the IWH institute.